PowerCodersOrg/powercoders.org/site/content/volunteer/_index.md

 ---
 title: Volunteer
 image: /img/header_volunteers.jpg
-section_title: How you can support us
+section_title: How you can get involved
 text: >-
-  We are a non-profit organisation that depend on our incredible volunteers – people who are making a difference.
+  We are a non-profit organisation that depends on the commitment of many incredible volunteers – people who truly make a difference.
 support_as:
-  - header: Job-Coach
+  - header: As a Job-Coach
     text: >-
-      Our participants need more than technical knowledge in order to achieve a sustainable integration into employment.
+      Our participants need more than technical knowledge in order to achieve the goal of a successful integration in the labour market.
 That’s why our program includes coaching during the internship phase.
 Each participant is accompanied by one volunteer Job-Coach.

-      **What to expect**
+      ###### WHAT TO EXPECT

-      * Be matched with a participant by the end of the school phase (matching close to your residence)
+      * Be matched with a participant by the end of the school phase (matching close to your place of residence)

-      * Get ready by several coaching workshops
+      * Get ready with the help of several coaching workshops

-      * Meet your coachee regularly during their internship and help them to achieve their goals
+      * Meet your coachee regularly during their internship and help them achieve their goals

-      **Details**
+      ###### DETAILS

-      * You connect well to people from diverse cultures
+      * You connect easily with people from other cultures than your own

       * You have a good understanding of the Swiss labour market and work culture